PECOS-packages/PECOS/docs/user-guide/fault-tolerance-analysis.md

 `mechanism_indices` is a witness: selecting those DEM mechanisms produces an undetectable logical failure. `graphlike_fault_distance()` is specialized to models in which every mechanism touches at most two detectors.
+`connected_cluster_fault_distance(max_weight)` supports hyperedges and prunes the search to connected mechanism clusters.
+Its companion `per_observable_fault_distances(max_weight)` returns one result per observable, which is useful when logical observables have different effective distances.
 `exhaustive_fault_distance(max_weight)` handles general mechanisms and returns `None` when it finds no logical failure through the requested weight.